 PESTICIDE POISONING - Symptoms of pesticide poisoning may include headache, pin-point pupils, blurred vision, weakness, nausea, cramps, diarrhea, and chest discomfort.
 If symptoms occur within 24 hours after mixing, loading, applying, or following any accidental exposure, stop work at once and take care of individuals who may have been poisoned.
 When exposures occur, the basic rule to remember is "Dilute the pesticide."
 If pesticide is spilled on the skin, immediately remove contaminated clothing and wash the area gently but thoroughly with large amounts of soap and clean lukewarm water.
-If pesticide gets in your eye, immediately remove any contact lenses and destroy them, then flush the eye for 15 minutes with a gentle stream of clean water or eyewash solution.
+If pesticide gets in someone's eye(s), immediately remove any contact lenses and destroy them, then flush the eye for 15 minutes with a gentle stream of clean water or eyewash solution.
 This requires approximately 6 gallons of clean water or eyewash solution.
 If pesticide is inhaled, move the individual to open, clean air and have the person lie down.
 If pesticide is ingested, rinse out the mouth and follow the pesticide label directions for first aid.
 Be familiar with the label first aid statements prior to finding someone in trouble.
 If the situation indicates, give CPR and immediately contact your physician, local emergency room, or poison control center (1-800-222-1222).
 Transport the victim to the nearest medical care facility.
 Take the pesticide label and the chemical's Safety Data Sheet (SDS) with you or have others get it to the facility at the same time as the victim.
 Do not transport the pesticide container in the vehicle with the victim or allow other people or objects to become contaminated by the pesticide.

 Failure to follow pesticide label precautions can lead to lethal consequences for pesticide handlers, especially from overexposure to organophosphate or carbamate insecticides/nematicides.
 Follow all label safety precautions.
-Those safety precautions and personal protective equipment are not only legal requirements, they are in place to protect you and your employees!
+Some pesticides do not have any antidote or effective treatment once sufficient exposure has occurred!
+Those safety precautions and personal protective equipment are not only legal requirements but are there to protect you and your employees!
 Be especially aware of proper hygiene during mixing, loading, and application.
-More than ninety percent of occupational exposure is through the hands and forearms.
+More than 90% of occupational exposure is through the hands and forearms.
 That is why you must always wear a long sleeve shirt and use chemical resistant gloves.
 Most oral exposure also comes about from hands or forearms contacting the mouth or skin around it.
 Use chemical resistant gloves (nitrile, butyl rubber, etc.) and replace them regularly or whenever they leak or become damaged.
 Rubber boots prevent acute exposure from spills and chronic exposure from accumulation of residues in materials of boots and shoes.
+Pantlegs should be on the outside of boots or shoes and not tucked into boot or sock.
 The Personal Protective Equipment (PPE) on the pesticide label is not a suggestion-it is the legally required minimum protection for pesticide use and a different level of protection may be required for mixers and loaders, for applicators, and/or for early entry workers.

-PESTICIDE SIGNAL WORDS - In order from most dangerous to least: Danger Poison accompanied by skull and crossbones means a few drops to a teaspoon can kill; Danger indicates eye and skin damage concerns are greater than acute lethal toxicity (even though these materials can kill at small doses); Warning indicates moderate toxicity where one to two tablespoons can kill and eye and skin damage are of moderate concern; Caution indicates slight toxicity where it takes a pint or more to kill and eye and skin effects are mild or slight.
+PESTICIDE SIGNAL WORDS - In order from most dangerous to least: Danger Poison accompanied by skull and crossbones means a few drops to a teaspoon can kill; Danger indicates eye and skin damage concerns are greater than acute lethal toxicity (even though these materials can kill at small doses); Warning indicates moderate toxicity where one to two tablespoons can kill and eye and skin damage is of moderate concern; Caution indicates slight toxicity where it takes a pint or more to kill and eye and skin effects are mild or slight.
 Pay particular attention to labels of pesticides displaying a Warning signal word for they often are of serious concern from multiple routes of entry.